Travel journalism internship

 Hear from some of our former interns

 Lizzie Frainier was an intern at 101 Holidays for several months in summer 2015.
 She then moved to an internship at Food and Travel magazine, where she was hired as Special Projects and Website Executive.
-She is now Editorial Assistant.
+She is now a Senior content editor and travel writer at The Telegraph.
 Lizzie says: “Completing the internship with Mark at 101 Holidays was a great experience.
 The nature of it being online meant we found a balance of time that worked for both of us and I could work from home.
 Mark always took the time to give me feedback on my work, allowing me to improve my travel writing and gain bylines.”

 Becky Pemberton was an intern at 101 Holiday during 2014.
 She subsequently completed a NCTJ qualification before joining the travel desk at Mail Online.
 Becky says: “Interning at 101 Holidays was the perfect springboard into my career in journalism.
 Mark and the team not only gave me expert editing and advice in my writing, but also helped me discover that travel journalism was where my passion lay.
 In addition, the role helped me to network with key industry leaders and make invaluable contacts.”